MichaelLangbein/tdl2/backend/data/wiki/programming/wordpress.md

 - You'll need to name both `style-mycomponent` and `mycomponent` in your block.json:
   - `"style": ["file:./components/style-mycomponent.css", "file:./components/mycomponent.css"]`

+## Inline blocks

+As far as I can tell, blocks cannot be placed inside paragraphs.
+However, we can add functionality to the Gutenberg rich text editor: https://developer.wordpress.org/block-editor/how-to-guides/format-api/.

 ## React as a shortcode

 ```php